TunaHero/TheThresher/README.md

 ![CAD view 1](Files/Images/FullPic1.JPG)

-WARNING: THIS BLASTER IS UNTESTED.
+WARNING: THIS BLASTER IS NOT FINALIZED.
 THERE MAY BE SERIOUS PROBLEMS WITH THE DESIGN.
 PRINT AT YOUR OWN RISK.

 The Thresher is a bullpup pump action springer with a caliburn air volume.
 This project started as a modification to the lynx...
 I am in love with my Worker Harrier and I wanted to put a linear bearing on the Lynx to match that smooooooooooth pull on the Harrier.
 One thing led to another and I ended up designing a pump around a linear rail instead.
 It then evolved into designing an entire blaster around the new pump… and here we are!
 It uses a 200mm low profile linear rail (just something I had laying around but they are rather cheap on amazon).